trihuang/recipes/README.md

-An exercise in HTML to create a simple recipe website.
+An exercise in HTML and CSS to create a simple recipe website.

 Link: https://trihuang.github.io/recipes/index.html